1st executive to head to prison in doomed nuclear project - NewsBreak

 1st executive to head to prison in doomed nuclear project

 SPARTANBURG, S.C.
-(AP) — A former utility executive who lied to ratepayers and regulators costing billions of dollars after he found out a pair of nuclear reactors being built in South Carolina were hopelessly behind schedule will soon be .
+(AP) — A former utility executive who lied to ratepayers and regulators costing billions of dollars after he found out a pair of nuclear reactors being built in South Carolina were hopelessly behind schedule will soon be heading to prison for two years.

 A state judge Monday accepted the negotiated sentence of former SCANA CEO Kevin Marsh.
 He is the first executive to go to prison over the project, which lasted nine years and never generated a watt of power.